 The project initiator will be responsible for securing initial funding from the EPAC for Transmission and Substation projects or from a state PAC for Distribution projects, coordinating conceptual engineering activities, and coordinating the development of conceptual grade cost estimates for alternatives (-25%/+50%).
 For applicable projects (See Section 3.4.1 below for details), the project initiator will be responsible for presenting the choice of a preferred solution to the SDC.
 The project initiator will own the PAF, including Program Level PAFs and Program Release Forms, that will be required documentation at the project approval committee meetings.
-The project initiator shall submit a PAF that includes the financial and technical details, a detailed backup cost estimate, a project checklist, and a Constructability Review Form at least seven working days prior to the next scheduled EPAC meeting for Transmission and Substation projects or three working days prior to the next scheduled state PAC meeting for Distribution projects.
+The project initiator shall submit a PAF that includes the financial and technical details, a detailed backup cost estimate, a project checklist, and a Constructability Review Form at least seven working days prior to the next scheduled EPAC meeting for Transmission and Substation projects.
 For transmission projects, the detailed cost estimate must be in accordance with Attachment D to PP4 (ISO-New England Planning Procedure 4).
 If a project manager is assigned, the project initiator will support the engineering phase and be responsible for updating the PAF to secure full funding.